Graded Betti numbers of the Jacobian algebra of surfaces in $\mathbb P^3$: Comparison to the curve case

 \begin{rk} A reduced plane curve is said to be {\it Tjurina maximal} if $2d_1' \geq d$ and

 It is known that for such a curve one has $\epsilon_j=1$ for all $j=1,\ldots, q'$ and $d_1'=\ldots =d_{p'}$, see \cite[Theorem 3.1]{maxTjurina}.
 It is interesting to note that the Cayley and the Kummer surfaces considered in Examples \ref{ex10} and \ref{ex20} enjoy similar properties for their graded Betti numbers, that is the $d_i$'s are all equal, and $\al_j=\be_k=1$ for $j=1, \ldots, d-3$ and $k=1,\ldots ,r$.
 It would be nice to have a theoretical explanation for this fact. \end{rk} The nodal surface of degree $d=8$ in Example \ref{ex30} has two values for the degrees $d_i$'s, namely one has in this case ${\bf d}=(7_6,9_9)$.
 A partial explanation of these two values is given by the following result.
 Before stating it, we need some notation.
-Consider the graded $S$-module of {\it all Jacobian relations} of $f$ or, equivalently, the module of derivations killing $f$, namely